VTX-Molecular-Visualization/VTX/README.md

 ## MAC OS

 ## Some architecture points
-- State is an application state with its enabled/disabled UI components and its controllers (mouse, keyboard...).
-For example the visualization state handles the FPS camera controler, refresh the renderer and update the scene each frame.
 - Action is designed to be undoable and launched by scripts.
 All menu items have to throw an action.
 An action can change the application state or stack workers.
+- State is an application state with its enabled/disabled UI components and its controllers (mouse, keyboard...).
+For example the visualization state handles the FPS camera controler, refresh the renderer and update the scene each frame.
 - Workers are functionalities that can be threaded, for example taking a snapshot or parse a file to load.

+For example to load a file from the API:
+Action OpenAPI launch the APIFetcher worker that fetch the server, then launch OpenAction with loaded data.
+This action run the Loader worker that parse data to create model and add result to the scene.